Note: This article was originally published on 23rd March 2020.

 So, how can we balance our need for social connection with our desire to hibernate and the experts’ recommendations on physical distancing?
 Thankfully, we have all sorts of technology for that!

 Technology-based social connection

 Netflix watch parties

 Want to watch a movie with friends, but maintain physical distance at the same time?
 Chrome now has a Netflix watch party extension.
-I haven’t tried it, but with over 2 million users, it’s clearly meeting a need!
+I haven’t tried it, but with several million users, it’s clearly meeting a need!

 While it’s not the same as actually being in the room with someone, seeing them as you speak to them increases the sense of social connection.
 We can see their expression, pick up on non-verbal cues, and activate our mirror neurons (an important component in developing and maintaining social connection).
 You can use Skype, WhatsApp, Zoom and other apps and online tools.